 |© GREY2K USA.
 All rights reserved.

-GREY2K USA is a non-profit 501(c)4 advocacy organization located at 240B Elm Street, Somerville, Massachusetts 02144.
+GREY2K USA is a non-profit 501(c)4 advocacy organization located at 7 Central Street, Arlington, MA 02476.
 100% of donations support our mission to end dog racing.
 We are grateful for personal and corporate contributions.
 Because GREY2K USA lobbies for greyhound protection, contributions are not tax deductible.

 Privacy Notice: It is against our policy to share, rent, sell or make our supporters' or volunteers' names or other information available to third parties.
 Unless disclosure is required by law, we can assure you that your personal information will be kept confidentially by this organization.